-47. (1) No explosive shall be transported or stored except in securely covered cases, bags or containers of size and construction approved by the District Inspector of Mines.
+47. (1) No explosive shall be transported or stored except in Reg.
+47 substituted by C.G. powered by the District Inspector of Mines. securely covered cases, bags or containers of size and construction approved by the District Inspector of Mines.